estiens/nanoleaf_ruby/README.md

 `api.info` returns all the info from your panels

 #### power on/off
-`api.on` turns the nanoleaf panels on
+`api.on` turns the Nanoleaf panel on

-`api.off` turns the nanoleaf panels off
+`api.off` turns the Nanoleaf panel off

-`api.toggle` toggles the current power status of the nanoleaf panels
+`api.toggle` toggles the current power status of the Nanoleaf panel

 #### color mode
 `api.color_mode` returns the current color mode

 #### identify
-`api.identify` flashes your panels
+`api.identify` flashes your panel

 #### brightness
-`api.set_brightness(value, duration = nil)` sets the brightness of the panels.
+`api.set_brightness(value, duration = nil)` sets the brightness of the panel.
 When passed a second argument it will transition to that brightness over that number of seconds.

 `api.brightness_increment(increment = 1)` allows you to pass a positive or negative value to increment the current brightness